EricaJoy/notsosecret/README.md

 notsosecret is an aggregator of secret.ly links posted to Twitter.

-You can view a live version of this at http://holle.red (at some point when DNS updates).
+This used to live at http://holle.red.

 Why?
 ----